-Candidates may enter by certificate from approved secondary schools.
-No certificate will be accepted unless the candidate has finished the course and graduated in the school from which he applies; no credit in advance of 15 units will be granted for the completion of the twelfth grade or its equivalent; the right to withdraw certificate privileges at any time is reserved.
+Candidates may enter by certificate from approved secondary schools: No certificate will be accepted unless the candidate has finished the course and graduated in the school from which he applies; no credit in advance of 15 units will be granted for the completion of the twelfth grade or its equivalent; the right to withdraw certificate privileges at any time is reserved.

-Candidates may also enter upon examination provided that their teachers will certify that they are prepared to take their examinations in the subjects they have covered.
 The College will accept the examinations of the College Entrance Examination Board, the Education Department of the State of New York, or any other authorized examining board.
-Examinations will be conducted at Lincoln University in the fall only.
-All who wish to take examinations at this time must make arrangements with the Dean.